Satyateja-dvs/namaste-react/Notes.md

 - `constructor()`: Initializes the component's state and binds methods.
 - `static getDerivedStateFromProps()`: Updates state based on changes in props.
 - `render()`: Returns the JSX to be rendered.
-- `componentDidMount()`: Called after the component is rendered; often used for fetching data or setting up subscriptions.
+- `componentDidMount()`: Called after the component is rendered; often used for fetching data by calling API's or setting up subscriptions.

 ### Updating
 Occurs when a component's state or props change, leading to re-rendering.